Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 ### Overview

-This sample application shows how to use the [Microsoft identity platform endpoint](http://aka.ms/aadv2) to access the data from a protected Web API, in a non-interactive process.
-It uses the [OAuth 2 client credentials grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an access token, which can be used to call your own Web APIs.
-Additionally, it lays down all the steps developers need to take to secure their Web APIs with the Microsoft identity platform.
+This sample application shows how to use the [Microsoft identity platform](http://aka.ms/aadv2) to access the data from a protected Web API, in a non-interactive process.
+It uses the [OAuth 2 client credentials grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an access token, which is then used to call the Web API.
+Additionally, it lays down all the steps developers need to take to secure their Web APIs with the [Microsoft identity platform](http://aka.ms/aadv2).

-The app is a .NET Core 2.2 console application.
-It gets the list of "todos" from `TodoList-WebApi` project by using `Microsoft Authentication Library (MSAL) for .NET` to acquire a token.
+The app is a .NET Core console application that gets the list of "todos" from `TodoList-WebApi` project by using [Microsoft Authentication Library (MSAL) for .NET](https://aka.ms/aaddev) to acquire an access token for `TodoList-WebApi`.

 ## Scenario

 The console application:

-- gets a token from Azure AD in its own name (without a user)
+- acquires an access token from the Microsoft Identity Platform as an application (no user interaction required)
-- and then calls `TodoList-WebApi` endpoint to get the a list of todo's, displaying the result
+- and then calls `TodoList-WebApi` to get the a list of todo's, displaying the result

 ![Topology](./ReadmeFiles/daemon-with-secret.svg)